Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • activated — whether the candidate was auto-activated (default: false).

-Console equivalent: open the agent’s Prompts tab (/app/projects/<pid>/agents/<aid>/prompts) and click Suggest Optimization on the Active System Prompt card.
+Console equivalent: open the agent's Prompts tab (/app/projects/<pid>/agents/<aid>/prompts) and click Suggest Optimization on the Active System Prompt card.
 A new row appears in the Version History table with status: candidate and source: optimization, auto-expanded to show the candidate prompt, and a pending-candidate banner appears at the top of the page.
-The console uses the instance’s default optimizer model — for llm_override you have to use the SDK.
+The console uses the instance's default optimizer model — as does the SDK over its default HTTP transport.
+To pick a different synthesis model, use the gRPC transport with an llm override (see above).

 3. Review the diff